2019 Cricket World Cup: Indian Squad Already Picked?

 Finally, the day of reckoning is here for the Indian hopefuls.
-When the five-member All-India Senior Selection Committee meets in Mumbai on Monday, names of 15 cricketers will dominate the national discourse and at the same time, many dreams will be shattered.
-Like it or not, it will mark the start of India's preparation for the 2019 Cricket World Cup.
+When the five-member All-India Senior Selection Committee meets in Mumbai on Monday, names of 15 cricketers who are selected for the 2019 Cricket World Cup will dominate the national discourse and at the same time, many dreams will be shattered.
+Like it or not, it will officially mark the start of India's preparation for the mega event in England and Wales.

 Yes, of course, there's Indian Premier League (IPL).

-With privately owned and operated franchises demanding more than 100% performance from their prized cricketers and the BCCI itself promoting the league, there was no chance of BCCI announcing the team beforehand.
+With privately owned and operated franchises demanding more than 100% performance from their prized cricketers and the BCCI itself promoting the league, there was no chance of the world's richest cricket body announcing the team beforehand.
 It would have demoralised the would-be discards.
 Discards are always bad for business.
 Then, there was also possible fitness/injury worries.
 A predicament currently facing by New Zealand.

-As widely reported, the 'debate' to deliberate on for the MSK Prasad-led selectors will be about the number four spot and second wicketkeeper's position.
+As widely reported, the 'debate' to deliberate on for the MSK Prasad-led selectors will be about that contentious number four spot and second wicketkeeper's position.

 So, who are the certainties?